witseie/fpgaperm/README.md

     - Data preprocessing
     - Managing the FPGA execution
     - Running the permutation testing algorithms
-- A Python script (`runPermTest.py`) which calculates phenotype residuals using the `statsmodels` package and runs the host application
+- A Python 3 script (`runPermTest.py`) which calculates phenotype residuals and runs the host application

 **NB: The accelerator only supports PLINK-formatted input files (.bed, .bim, .fam)**